-- A high quality canned puppy food.
+- A high-quality wet puppy food.

 - Minced raw chicken carcass.
-(This is the minced chicken that contains small ground up chicken bones.)
+(This is the minced chicken that contains small ground-up chicken bones.)

 Pomeranian Puppy Feeding Timetable

-- Premium quality dry puppy food should be available at all times.
+- Premium-quality, dry puppy food should be available at all times.

 - Water must be available at all times.